cyrillbolliger/conditional-featured-image/README.txt

 1) The theme loads the featured image before the loop (e.g. in the header).
 2) The theme makes a custom call to load the featured image.

-**In case 1** you can initialize the plugin early.
+**In case 1** you can initialize the plugin early and disable the in_the_loop check.
 To do so, add the following snippet to your functions.php:
 `
 function cybocfi_set_startup_hook() {
     return 'get_header';
 }

 add_filter( 'cybocfi_startup_hook', 'cybocfi_set_startup_hook' );
+add_filter( 'cybocfi_only_hide_in_the_loop', '__return_false' );
 `
-Be aware, that this might have some side effects: e.g. it might also hide the featured image from plugins that would normally see it, like SEO plugins et al.
+Be aware, that this might have some side effects: e.g. it might also hide the featured image from plugins that would normally see it, like SEO plugins or the 'latest posts' plugin.

 **In case 2** either